Rethinking Fixed Income

 Figure 3 – Merits of Shorting

-However, as shown on the chart on the right side of figure 4, when shorting a corporate bond, there is a lower bound.
-Spreads can in practice only tighten so much, and as a result, the potential loss from shorting a corporate bond is much lower.
+However, as shown on the chart on the right side of Figure 4, when shorting a corporate bond, there is a lower bound.
+Spreads can in practice only tighten so much, and as a result, the potential loss from shorting a corporate bond is constrained.
 In other words, the cost of being wrong when shorting a bond is much lower.

 Figure 4 – Asymmetric Risk for Shorting Bond Versus Stocks